Concealed Carry after a Washington DUI

-If you are convicted of driving under the influence (DUI), you may be asking if a DUI will affect a concealed weapons permit.
+If you are convicted of driving under the influence (DUI), you may be asking if a DUI will affect a concealed weapon permit.
 The collateral consequences of a DUI conviction in Seattle can be widespread and may even limit a Constitutional Right you thought you would have forever.
 More specifically, a felony DUI or a DUI conviction that involved a firearm can lead to the loss of your right to possess any firearm, let alone your right to carry a concealed gun.

 To learn more about your Concealed Carry Permit after a DUI, contact our Seattle DUI defense lawyers at Emerald City Law Group right away.
 We will explain how your rights may be limited after a misdemeanor or felony DUI conviction.
 We may also be able to help you restore your firearm rights after a felony conviction.
 Call 206-973-0407 or contact us online to schedule a free initial consultation.